john-science/john-science.github.io/_drafts/2016-10-31-history-tolkiens-dwarves.md

 ---
 {% include JB/setup %}

-I recently took a dive into the history of Tolkien's Dwarves for a [game](https://github.com/theJollySin/mazes_of_erebor) I am writing.
+I recently took a deep dive into the history of Tolkien's Dwarves for a [game](https://github.com/theJollySin/mazes_of_erebor) I am writing.
 There is not as much known about the Dwarves as there is about the Elves, who were given the entire Silmarillion for their history.
 Instead, I had to scrounge information from all of Tolkien's works.

 What follows is the Cliff's Notes version of every major event in Dwarven history, that we know of.
 Text in italics is not explicitly stated in Tolkien's works, but can be inferred without too much imagination.